JBMLaub/vaude/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.2.

 Start with `npm install` - node modules are not installed here.
+Then you can start the server with `ng serve` on `http://localhost:4200/`.

 The project consists of the mobile view and the fullly responsive view of the header.